segmentio/segment-docs/src/connections/warehouses/health.md

 title: Warehouse Health Dashboard
 ---

-The Warehouse Health dashboard allows you to understand trends in volume of data (specifically, rows) synced to your data warehouse over time.
+The Warehouse Health dashboard helps you understand trends in data volume (specifically, rows) synced to your data warehouse over time.

 You can use this feature to answer questions such as: